neda-ale/Coursera_Capstone/README.md

 Also you can see three pie charts witch shows Total Restaurants in each cluster and Median weekly personal income(A$) in each cluster and Percentage of the ACT population in each cluster.

 ![alt text](https://github.com/neda-ale/Coursera_Capstone/blob/main/figurepie2.png "Figure 11: the bar chart of Total Restaurants in each cluster.")

 ![alt text](https://github.com/neda-ale/Coursera_Capstone/blob/main/figurepie3.png "Figure 11: the bar chart of Median weekly personal income(A$) in each cluster in each cluster.")

 ![alt text](https://github.com/neda-ale/Coursera_Capstone/blob/main/figurepie1.png "Figure 11: the bar chart of Percentage of the ACT population in each cluster.")

 **Figure 11:** The pie chart of important criterias in each cluster

+## Discussion

+Canberra is the capital of Australia with population of 426,704.
+It has 7 districts.
+It is a growing city and there is always a need for opening a restaurant.

+We can use different way of classification.
+I used the Kmeans algorithm for this project.

+When I tested the Elbow method, I set the optimum k value to 6.

+I ended the study by visualizing the data and clustering information on the Canberra map.
+Also I visualize pie charts that show the important criterias to consider for opening a restaurant in each cluster.
+In future studies, the theme of restaurant or other details can be carried out for more study.

+## Conclusion

+Opening a restaurant is a complex task that can lead to a large monetary loss if not done properly.
+Thus, extensive research about the area would greatly increase the likelihood of the restaurant succeeding.
+From the project above, I demonstrated the workflow necessary for a client to determine what area the restaurant should open.